-Today's conference is brought to you by the SCiP Alliance Lincolnshire and the East Midlands Hub which is led by King's College London and the Royal British Legion.
-The training has been funded through the SCiP Alliance by the MOD Education Support Fund, which is administered by AFFS on behalf of the MOD.
+Today's conference is brought to you by the SCiP Alliance Lincolnshire and the East Midlands Hub which is led by King's College Anglia Ruskin University with support from neaco and Make Happen Uni Connect partnerships.
+The training has been funded through the SCiP Alliance by the MoD Education Support Fund, which is administered by AFFS on behalf of the MOD.
 Additional funding was provided by a collaboration of six Uni Connect partnerships who funded the Thriving Lives Toolkit.